Work Environment

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Tailor
+Entry / Progression - Tailor

-To become a tailor it is necessary to serve an apprenticeship of up to five years, with a tailoring firm.
+To become a Tailor, it is necessary to serve an apprenticeship of up to five years, with a tailoring firm.
 This involves on-the-job instruction by experienced tailors combined with day or block release attendance at a tailoring course.

 The education & training route into this career is through a degree or course in Textile or Fabric Fashion Design.
 These courses cover all aspects of textile design such as embroidery, woven fabrics, or printed surfaces.